 - Sport Waitakere operates in the boundaries of three Local Boards– Whau, Waitakere Ranges and Henderson /Massey;

 - CLM Community Sport is responsible for Counties Manukau (excluding Howick – Pakuranga).

 Within these areas, we also recognise identified “Communities of Activity”.
-These are 22 geographic local communities across Auckland that are aligned to target priority groups have been identified as Communities of Activity.
+In 2018/19, 21 geographic local communities across Auckland that are aligned to target priority groups have been identified as Communities of Activity.